 Dr. James Cyriax (1905-1985) was a British doctor who is considered to be the, “Father of Orthopedic Medicine”.
 In 1929, Dr. Cyriax grew frustrated with the fact that there were not good methods of diagnosing and treating problems of the soft tissues.
 In response to this dilemma, he developed a system to both diagnose injuries of the musculoskeletal system and treat them non-surgically.
 It was Cyriax who brilliantly stated, “All pain has a source, and all treatment must reach the source.”

 Current scientific literature is chocked full of the beneficial effects of “Controlled Loading” on the Elastic, Collagen-Based Connective Tissues.
-This “Controlled Loading” (breaking down the microscopic scarring so frequently found in these soft tissues causes fibroblastic proliferation (in doctor lingo, “blasts” are “builders”).
+This “Controlled Loading” that I often refer to as “Controlled Trauma” (breaking down the microscopic scarring so frequently found in these soft tissues causes FIBROBLASTIC PROLIFERATION).
+In doctor lingo, “blasts” are “builders”).
 Fibroblasts are responsible for manufacturing and taking care of collagen, fibronectin, proteoglycans and other proteins that make up Connective Tissues.